• Menu

 Follow the guide!

-The Palatine Hill in a nutshell
+The Palatine Hill in a Nutshell

-Culminating about fifty metres/165 ft above sea level, the Palatine Hill has two summits: the Germalus (51 m) and the Palatium (51.2 m).
+Rising about 50 meters /165 ft above sea level, Palatine Hill has two summits: Germal (51 m) and Palatual (51.2 m).

 🧐 Fun fact 🧐

-Brief history of the Palatine Hill
+A Brief History of the Palatine Hill

-The Palatine Hill in ancient times
+The Palatine Hill in Antiquity

 • 89 domus (≈ mansions)